 "Robertson is an accomplished comedic performer who brings a satirical, eye-opening and hilarious performance to the stage.
 This show, complete with story time and sing alongs, highlights the clueless racism and homophobia that is all too common among Nice White Ladies.
 The show is a must-see for any Nice White Lady who needs a jolt back to reality--or anyone who likes to laugh."
 Rebecca Potts, KingsRiverLife.com.

 This sixty minute solo show was developed with the actor, writer, and director Don Reed who has produced five award-winning solo shows and appears as a lead in Bartlett (Amazon Prime) and Mark Kenward (markkenward.com), an icon of solo performance in the San Francisco Bay area.
 Kenward also directs the show.
 He is an award-winning director of more than 30 productions in the San Francisco Bay Area solo theater scene He says of Houston: “Houston performs with an engaging presence and riveting energy.
 She is a force to be enjoyed.”

-Houston brings to her solo work her experience as a writer, motivational speaker, and award-winning clown.
+Houston Robertson, 84, is a retired human resources professional and brings to her solo work her experience as a writer, motivational speaker, and award winning clown.
+When she was 47 she quit her job and became Ribbons The Clown on the streets of San Francisco--her first solo performance.
 “I’ve wanted to be on stage since 1954, my senior year in high school, when I appeared as Olivia in Night Must Fall.
-It just felt like I belonged on stage.
-One of the freedoms of my aging has been to discover that dreams may wrinkle but to unfold once again.”
-Houston is a member of the Storyteller’s Association of California and the recipient of two advanced Toastmaster awards.
-Her motivational Talks and Tales for the Renaissance Years promote a developmental view of aging.
-She lives in Benicia, a waterfront town in the Greater SF Bay Area.
+It just felt like I belonged on stage, but good girls didn’t go into theater in 1954.
+One of the freedoms of my aging has been to discover that dreams may wrinkle but to unfold once again.
+She has been called a "gutsy storyteller" and “an insanely expressive and inspiring spirit”—qualities that inhabit her memoir Paper Chain Confessions which is available through Amazon.com